 This Avocado Shrimp Salad is much more than avocado and shrimp.
 Almonds, grapefruit sections, and the best part; roasted carrots, make this salad a party in your mouth.
 Roasting the carrots makes them sweet and a little caramelized, and gives a delicious flavour element to the plate.

 Avocado and grapefruit are beautiful together.
 The tartness of the grapefruit balances the richness of the avocado, and the sweetness of shrimp.
 The toasted almonds add the necessary crunch.
-Originally, I wanted to use walnuts, but didn’t have them, so almonds subbed in and they worked really well.
+Originally, I wanted to use walnuts, but didn't have them, so almonds subbed in and they worked really well.
 A simple vinaigrette of lemon juice, olive oil, and fresh dill make the whole salad fresh and light.
 I used frozen cooked shrimp.
 These are great to keep in the freezer for a quick protein, because they defrost quickly in cold water.
 (Just be careful to read the label, for where your shrimp in coming from, closest to home and sustainably fished is always best).